Barcode and Warehouse Management

 For the 1st time allow your users to work on or offline with an app downloaded directly from iTunes or Google Play and fully integrated to Sage 100.
 Manage your warehouse on-premise with the most advanced technology in the Sage 100 market.

 The AutoSimply Barcode Warehouse is a Sage 300 SDK’s Development Application with the Latest Web Service Technology.
 It is updated 100% online and fully compatible with Sage 300.
 With AutoSimply, all the inventory movement, shipment, receipt, return and transfer could now be recorded by Barcode Device and updated on-line with the backend Sage 300 ERP system.

 Benefits of Barcode Software

-Barcodes offer a reliable way to accurately read encoded information, the technology all but eliminates the possibility of human error.
+Barcodes offer a reliable way to accurately read encoded information, the technology reduces the possibility of human error.
 Workers can instantly identify packages and products with a high rate of accuracy.